 - 1. On the World Wide Web Go to: www.ihsa.org - 2.
 Click on Schools & Officials Center login - 3.
 Enter your schools User ID number (5 digits, a letter followed by 4 numbers) - 4.
-Enter your Athletic Director or Official Representative password. - 5.
+Enter your Athletic Director, Official Representative or Tournament Manager password.
+These are the only passwords that will allow the link to appear.
+A coaches password will not give access unless you add them as the "Tournament Manager" in the IHSA Schools Center under their job responsibilities/coaching profile. - 5.
 Click on the respective Winner Report link - 6.
 Complete the online form as prompted by the directions on the web page. - 7.
 Email a set of complete results to rmcgraw@ihsa.org.